cloud-gov/cg-site/_docs/services/relational-database.md

 ## Exporting a database manually

-> Note: you can find all the information for accessing your database (username, password, host, database name) by running `cf env app_name` for the app connected to your database and looking at the `credentials` for your RDS database

 1. [Create an SSH tunnel to your database](#tunneling-to-your-database) and keep it running in that terminal window
 1. Open a separate terminal session in another window/tab
 1. View the credentials for accessing your database by running `cf env app_name` for the app connected to your database and looking at the `credentials` for your RDS database